wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/General/Features and design.md

 nanoscript is a scripting language, which makes it really simple to write small single-purpose code, quickly test or run some logic, and prototype ideas rapidly.
 However, it can also scale quickly, and is designed to transition to and handle large projects and lots of intermingled code:

-- [Modules](#Module) allows decoupling and encapsulating code, breaking them down into organised, manageable chunks of code.
+- Modules allows decoupling and encapsulating code, breaking them down into organised, manageable chunks of code.
 - The type system can go from no typing, to type hinting, to static type checking at compile-time, with just a few switches.
 - Object orientation and first-class functions are available to provide different paradigms for large-scale projects.
 - Native code can be used with nanoscript for raw performance and much greater flexibility.

+nanoscript also has modern syntax that attempts to learn from and improve on other existing languages, and aims to be clean and clear, regardless of scale.